metaseed/metaGo/src/metaWord/README.md

 ## MetaWord

-* SpaceWord: characters separated by 'space'.
+* SpaceWord(BigWord): characters separated by 'space'.
 * Word: a group of (A-Za-z0-9_) or a group of other symbol characters.
-* WordPart: a group of spaces, a part in a group of CamelCase (A-Za-z0-9) characters, a part of '_' connected (A-Za-z0-9) characters, or a group of other symbol characters.
+* WordPart(SmallWord): a group of spaces, a part in a group of CamelCase (A-Za-z0-9) characters, a part of '_' connected (A-Za-z0-9) characters, or a group of other symbol characters.

 ### delete all left/right
 * `shift+backspace`: delete all from the cursor to the line start.